 - Meets at least minimum score on OELMA's Collaborative School Library Award Checklist

 - Current OELMA member

-- The applicants will be a school library media specialist and educators who have collaborated on a project to further the competencies in the Learner Framework in the National School Library Standards for Learners, School Librarians, and School Libraries.
+- Applicants must include an OELMA member who is a licensed school library media specialist and educators or community members who have collaborated on a project to further the competencies in the Learner Framework in the AASL National School Library Standards for Learners, School Librarians, and School Libraries.